 Jason Patterson(“J.P.”), Tim and Marilyn’s son-in-law, came to work for the company in 1994 as a truck driver and began learning the business, visiting and assisting the customers on a daily basis.

-The experiences gained by each one working their way from the bottom up, has helped each of them to learn and understand the business and has contributed to the company’s success.
+The experiences gained by each one working their way from the bottom up, has helped each of them to learn and understand the business which has enabled them to make contributions to the company’s success.

 In 1996, RM and Tim added the Shell brand to the company becoming one of the largest Shell wholesalers in California.